karbiv/vidstab_hugin/README.md

-TODO image warp with libvidstab
+TODO image warp with LIBVIPS

 Command line tool to stabilize shaky videos using libvidstab(shared library filter in FFMPEG) and Hugin Panorama Stitcher(Panotools).